GCC Guide

 1. What is the difference between GCC and GCC High?

-GCC runs on Azure Commercial infrastructure and aligns with FedRAMP Moderate controls and can support organizations implementing DFARS 252.204-7012 requirements.
+GCC aligns with FedRAMP Moderate controls and can support organizations implementing DFARS 252.204-7012 requirements.
 It is appropriate for most contractors working with CUI who do not handle export-controlled data.
-GCC High is Microsoft’s fully sovereign cloud, and is required when your contracts involve ITAR, EAR, or other export-controlled CUI categories.
+GCC High is Microsoft’s fully U.S. sovereign cloud, and is required when your contracts involve ITAR, EAR, or other export-controlled CUI categories.

 2. Will buying GCC or GCC High make me CMMC compliant?